Skip to main content

 Manage your appeal

-It is a good idea to sign up to the Manage your appeal service.
-You may have registered for this service if you submitted your appeal online.
-If not, you can register by calling 0300 123 1142, Monday to Friday, 8:30am to 5:00pm.
-This service enables you to keep track of how your appeal has progressed, and you can use it to upload evidence (including audio and video evidence if you want to).
-It will send you texts or emails to let you know that the DWP have responded to your appeal, to confirm evidence has been received, and when your hearing date has been scheduled.
+If you are OK with online things, it is a good idea to sign up to the Manage your appeal service.
+This service enables you to keep track of how your appeal is progressing, and you can use it to upload evidence (including audio and video evidence if you want to).

 When will the hearing be?